What’s next

 Future digs

-There will be further excavation seasons with the permission and goodwill of the Parochial Church Council, which owns Paddock Field.
+The excavation programme has been extended for a further five summer seasons, with the permission and goodwill of the Parochial Church Council, which owns Paddock Field next to Holy Trinity Church

 For schools

-The Anglo-Saxons are an element in Key Stage 2 of the National Curriculum, and we want to provide learning materials to be used in schools locally and in neighbouring areas.
+The Anglo-Saxons are an element in Key Stage 2 of the National.

 Community outreach